-RELATED PARTY DISCLOSURE
+12 RELATED PARTY DISCLOSURE

-The Bank is wholly owned by the Bank of India, a Company incorporated in India.
+The Bank is wholly owned by the Bank of India, a bank incorporated in India.
 The Bank of India is also the Bank's ultimate parent.
+Related parties include other branches and subsidiaries of Bank of India and other parties under common control.
 All related party transactions are conducted on normal commercial terms and conditions.
 No related party debts have been written off or forgiven during the year.